zeu5/communication-closure/README.md

 Why?
 Because it is [easier to test](https://dl.acm.org/doi/10.1145/3428278) the protocols if they are communication closed.

-The repo will prove in Lean for specific protocols.
+The repo will prove in Lean for specific protocols - Raft and Paxos.